parinyan/parinyan/README.md

 <br/>
 **Programmer**
 <br/>
-1. Design database and develop web application by user requirement.
+1. Design Database and Develop web application by user requirement.
 2. Coordinate with suppliers to solve problems on Oracle ERP System.
 3. Design report using program QlikView by user requirement.
 4. Check and improve to solve project issues.